verdie-g/modern-caching/README.md

   way, getting a value from the local cache doesn't require any allocation for simple type keys such as `int` or more complex user-defined objects.
 See the [benchmarks](https://github.com/verdie-g/modern-caching#benchmarks).
-- **Predictability**.
-Since the number of layers is fixed, it's easy to define what should be done when one of these layers is down.
+- **Resilience**.
+With its fixed number of layers, each behavior is clearly defined when one of these layers is down.
 For instance, the data source is skipped if the distributed cache is unavailable to avoid DDOSing it.
 - **Instrumentation**.
 Metrics are exposed through [EventCounters](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/event-counters).
   Errors from user-code are logged if a logger is specified.